 Cutting through the chemical composition information, the key points to keep in mind;

 Pay attention and verify - Is that stone for sale Cubic Zirconia or Zircon?
 Avoid purchasing from any source who cannot explain the difference.
 CZ = Zirconium + Oxygen,whereas ZIRCON = Zirconium+Silica+Oxygen

 Color is an additive, this means a high level of variance when exposed to high heat.
 The results can include color change to cracking.
 Do not "expect" the same results when firing different color CZ.

 The level of stabilizer used in the fabrication ultimately will determine its tolerance to high temperatures....Not the price ;-)

-Low quality CZ can explode!
+ATTENTION: Low quality CZ can explode!
 Either during firing or if exposed to "thermal shock" by removing from the kiln while still hot.
-In fact all gemstones and CZ quality is susceptible to thermal shock, so ALWAYS let your kiln cool to room temperature before opening the kiln door.
+In fact all gemstones are susceptible to thermal shock, so ALWAYS let your kiln cool to room temperature before opening the kiln door.